Chicago blues: Characteristics and Sound

+Development in Chicago

 Urban blues started in Chicago and St. Louis, as music created by part-time musicians playing as street musicians, at rent parties, and other events in the black community.
 For example, bottleneck guitarist Kokomo Arnold was a steelworker and had a moonshine business that was far more profitable than his music.

 An early incubator for Chicago blues was the open-air market on Maxwell Street, one of the largest open-air markets in the nation.
 Residents of the black community would frequent it to buy and sell just about anything.
 It was a natural location for blues musicians to perform, earn tips, and jam with other musicians.
 The standard path for blues musicians was to start out as street musicians and at house parties and eventually make their way to blues clubs.
 The first blues clubs in Chicago were mostly in predominantly black neighborhoods on the South Side, with a few in the smaller black neighborhoods on the West Side.
 New trends in technology, chaotic streets and bars adding drums to an electric mix, gave birth to a new club culture.
 One of the most famous was Ruby Lee Gatewood's Tavern, known by patrons as "The Gates".
 During the 1930s virtually every big-name artist played there.

+Born largely out of the rough environment of Chicago’s Black ghettos, the energetic, hard-edged sound of the electric Chicago blues both emerged from and mirrors the conditions in which it developed.
+As a result, listeners outside this setting often reacted to Chicago blues with confusion or even opposition.
+Shaped by its environment, the style and performance of the Chicago blues also varied across different parts of the city.
+Musicians on the West Side developed a smoother style with stronger jazz influences, while those on the South Side tended to play with a rawer, more aggressive tone.

 What drove the blues to international influence was the promotion of record companies such as Paramount Records, RCA Victor, and Columbia Records.
 Through such record companies Chicago blues became a commercial enterprise.
 The new style of music eventually reached Europe and the United Kingdom.
 In the 1960s, young British musicians were highly influenced by Chicago blues resulting in the British blues movement.

 According to Christgau's Record Guide: Rock Albums of the Seventies (1981), Chicago blues saw its best documentation during the 1970s thanks in part to Alligator Records and its owner Bruce Iglauer, described by Robert Christgau as a "folkie Leonard Chess".